 There are five elements which when blended together create a great learning experience for kickers.
-In our training programmes we will outline the fundamental theories behind our method and then lead you through a practical learning experience.
+In our training programmes we will outline the fundamental theories behind our unique Dave Alred Coaching System (DACS) and then lead you through a practical learning experience.

 Whilst kickers tend to have different styles, the great kickers all have something in common; they achieve power through the ball towards the target.
 This is therefore about leveraging the laws of physics and human movement.